adrianskelton/adrianproject4/README copy.md

 ## User Experience

-I used the design thinking approach to create a clutter-free website with only necessary information, making it easy for users to navigate.
+To create a website with good UI and UX I interviewed my sister in France who is a chef and asked her what her thoughts were on a recipe sharing website and also got insight to what she would want to use the site for.

-To maximize the user approach, I interviewed my friend Josefine throughout the process.
-Among other things, she provided valuable tips on displaying categories on each recipe card, which indeed makes the user experience better.
+There are many future features that will later be introduced and enhancements that I did not get around to implementing just yet but these will be reflected in the user stories section.

 ### Agile

 I employed the agile methodology, starting from the planning stage and continuing until the final product was built.
-To ensure that I stayed organized and on track, I utilized a GitHub project and a [Kanban board](https://github.com/users/Kattis91/projects/3/views/1).
+To ensure that I stayed organized and on track, I utilized a GitHub project and a [Kanban board](https://github.com/users/adrianskelton/projects/5/views/2).
 Information about User Stories can be found in the subsection below⇩

 **Five planes of User Experience:**

 ### Strategy

-My User Stories can be found [here](https://github.com/Kattis91/what-is-cooking/issues).
+My User Stories can be found [here](https://github.com/adrianskelton/adrianproject4/issues).
 All User Stories include:
  - Acceptance Criteria
  - Tasks
  - Labels (MoSCoW Priotarization)